stephen-czetty/opus-steno/docs/scripts/episode1.md

 the project a success if the first mode is working well, but will relish the challenge of modes two and three.

 (Cut to OPUS documentation, describe the details, unscripted (?))

+I intend to start with a test project and then get started with code to read and parse the header of an OGG stream.
+At this stage, I only want to be able to read the basic metadata stored in the header.
+From there I will go on to read the other embedded metadata.

+So let's go ahead and jump right in.